ajaypediredla14/Smart_Deal/README.md

 ```

 ## Features
-Basically it works as a products price comparator in which we can access the particular product details from different E-commerce API's at the same time.
+Basically it works as a products price comparator in which we can access the particular product Information from different E-commerce API's at the same time.